potaeko/GemsStone-game/README.md

 #Create Game with HTML, CSS, jQeury, Javascript</br>

 How to play:<br>
-You will be given a random number<br>
+You will be given a random number to match.<br>
 There are four stones.</br>
 By clicking on a stone you will add a specific amount of points to your total score.<br>
 You win the game by matching your total score to random number,<br>